 NOTE—Reception of an MSDU implies reception of a valid protected frame, which obviates the need for the SA Query procedure.

-The SME shall refuse a reassociation request from a STA that does not support all the rates in the BSSBasicRateSet parameter (11ak)and all of the membership selectors in the BSSMembershipSelectorSet parameter in the MLME-START.request primitive.
+The SME shall refuse a reassociation request from a STA or a non-AP MLD that does not support all the rates in the BSSBasicRateSet parameter (11ak)and all of the membership selectors in the BSSMembershipSelectorSet parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

-The SME shall refuse a reassociation request from an HT STA that does not support all of the MCSs in the Basic HT-MCS Set field of the HT Operation parameter in the MLME-START.request primitive.
+The SME shall refuse a reassociation request from an HT STA or a non-AP MLD that does not support all of the MCSs in the Basic HT-MCS Set field of the HT Operation parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

-The SME shall refuse a reassociation request from a VHT STA that does not support all of the <VHT-MCS, NSS> tuples indicated by the Basic VHT-MCS And NSS Set field of the VHT Operation parameter in the MLME-START.request primitive.
+The SME shall refuse a reassociation request from a VHT STA or a non-AP MLD that does not support all of the <VHT-MCS, NSS> tuples indicated by the Basic VHT-MCS And NSS Set field of the VHT Operation parameter of the AP or the corresponding AP in each setup link, respectively, in the MLME-START.request primitive.

 If the ResultCode in the MLME-REASSOCIATE.response primitive is SUCCESS, the SME has an existing SA with the STA, and an SA Query procedure with that STA has failed to receive a valid response (i.e., has not received an MLME-SA-QUERY.confirm primitive within the dot11AssociationSAQueryMaximumTimeout period), the SME shall issue an MLME-DISASSOCIATE.request primitive addressed to the STA with ReasonCode INVALID_AUTHENTICATION.